 Wherever you were born, wherever your parents came from, whatever the colour of your skin, you have a right to be treated fairly.

 Religion and Belief

-“Whether a person’s sexual attraction is towards their own sex, the opposite sex or to both sexes.”
+Sexual orientation describes whether a person’s sexual attraction is towards their own sex, the opposite sex or to both sexes.

 Whether you are gay, lesbian, bisexual or heterosexual, this should not put you at a disadvantage.
-Discrimination in the workplace, including harassment, on grounds of sexual orientation is unacceptable and we promote a tolerant and harmonious environment for both staff and patients. is a Stonewall Diversity Champion, and work closely with Stonewall for guidance on how to best support LGBTQ+ Staff.
+Discrimination in the workplace, including harassment, on grounds of sexual orientation is unacceptable.
+We promote a tolerant and harmonious environment for both staff and patients, are a Stonewall Diversity Champion, and work closely with Stonewall for guidance on how to best support LGBTQ+ Staff.